Trudeau reaches deal to keep his party in power till 2025

 Daniel Béland, a politics professor at McGill University in Montreal, said the agreement will provide much stability to Trudeau’s Liberal minority government while promoting further left-leaning spending priorities like dental care and medical drug coverage onto the policy agenda.

-“This would create a frustrating situation, with less clout for the Conservative Party of Canada,” Béland.
+“This would create a frustrating situation, with less clout for the Conservative Party of Canada,” Béland said.

 “However, his father Pierre Trudeau, the third longest serving Prime Minister on Canadian history, served for more than 15 years, a performance his son might struggle to emulate,” Béland said.